lullaby6/http-event/README.md

     Choose the appropriate `he-swap` option based on the desired behavior for updating the UI with the HTTP response data.

+    The `he-swap` attribute determines how the response data should be integrated into the target element.
+Here's a minimal example of usage:

+    ```html
+    <div he-event="click" he-url="/api/data" he-method="GET" he-target="#result" he-swap="innerHTML">Load Data</div>
+    ```

+    In this example, when the element with `he-event="click"` is triggered, a GET request is sent to `/api/data`.
+The response data will replace the inner HTML content of the element with the ID `result`.
+The `he-swap="innerHTML"` indicates the desired method for updating the UI.
+Choose the appropriate `he-swap` option based on the specific requirement for handling the HTTP response data.

 6. **Redirect (Optional):**
    Optionally, redirect to a different URL after receiving the response.